-9. Notwithstanding the benefits or otherwise of a 'Lilleshall Gap', the Lilleshall Strategic Landscape Area (for the purpose of the Strategic Landscape Study) is a landscape whose character and quality and extent has been analysed and identified for its own sake using recognised landscape character analysis ie. It has been assessed according to its character, not for its function to separate two urban areas.
-It is however acknowledged that the identification of the area as a strategic landscape could be used to support a case for a 'Lilleshall Gap'.
+9. The Lilleshall Strategic Landscape Area is a landscape whose character and quality and extent has been analysed and identified for its own sake using recognised landscape character analysis ie. It has been assessed according to its character, not for its function to separate two urban areas.
+Notwithstanding this, a study (Telford & Wrekin Local Green Infrastructure Needs Study) was commissioned in 2013 by Telford & Wrekin Council to better understand the role, functions and needs for green infrastructure in the borough.